doctorfree/MusicPlayerPlus/README.md

 		Asciinema is not installed by MusicPlayerPlus
-		To record tmux sessions with asciinema, use your system's package manager to install it (e.g. apt install asciinema) -T indicates use a tmux session for either ASCIImatics or mpcplus -w indicates write metadata during beets import
+		To record tmux sessions with asciinema, use your system's package manager to install it (e.g. apt install asciinema) -T 'on|off' specifies whether to use a tmux session -w indicates write metadata during beets import
 	-W indicates do not write metadata during beets import -x 'query' uses AcousticBrainz to retrieve audio-based information